-We have reviewed the Fund's accounting policies and disclosures and concluded they comply with the 2020/21 Code of Practice on Local Authority Accounting, appropriately tailored to the Fund's circumstances.
+We have reviewed the Fund's accounting policies and disclosures and concluded they comply with the 2021/22 Code of Practice on Local Authority Accounting, appropriately tailored to the Fund's circumstances.

-Draft accounts were received from the Fund on 21 June 2021 and were of a good quality.
+Draft accounts were received from the Fund on 19 August 2022 and were of a good quality.
 Good quality supporting working papers have been made available in a timely manner and these have assisted our audit progress.
-Pension Fund officers have been very helpful in promptly answering our detailed audit queries.
+Pension Fund officers have been helpful in promptly answering our detailed audit queries.